 Carpentry Math

-The carpentry math, used for most projects, can be narrowed
+The carpentry math, used for most projects, can be narrowed down to

-volume of a cylinder, calculate circumference, and more.
+circumference of a circle, and more.

-The square of the hypotenuse of a right triangle is equal to
+The square of the hypotenuse of a right triangle is equal to the

-of side A plus the square of side B equals the square of side C.
+side A plus the square of side B equals the square of side C.

 A2 + B2 = C2

-The square of one side of a right triangle equals the square
+The square of one side of a right triangle equals the square of the

-length of the square of side A equals the square of side C minus
+square of side A equals the square of side C minus the square of side B.

 A2 = C2 - B2